vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 the merchant can reactivate it again.

-**Please note:** We require BankID for deactivation and reactivation, and can not help with this based on email requests.
+**Please note:** We require BankID for deactivation and reactivation, and cannot help with this based on email requests.

 Deactivation can also happen if the test merchant is not being used for a _very long_ time.
 Please